-Exelon Corporation, a Pennsylvania Corporation ("Exelon"), filed an Application-Declaration on Form U-1 (File No.70-09645) on March 16, 2000 (as amended, the "Merger U-1") with the Securities and Exchange Commission (the "Commission") under Section 9(a)(2) and Section 10 of the Public Utility Holding Company Act of 1935, as amended (the "Act"), seeking approvals relating to the proposed acquisition by Exelon of all the common stock of Commonwealth Edison Company ("ComEd"), an electric utility company, and currently a subsidiary of Unicom Corporation ("Unicom"); of PECO Energy Company ("PECO"), an electric and gas utility company; of Exelon Generation Company, LLC ("Genco"), to which the generating assets of ComEd and PECO will be transferred, each of which will be an electric utility company; and, indirectly of the public utility subsidiaries of ComEd and PECO.
-Exelon will register as a holding company under the Act upon the consummation of the proposed acquisition contemplated in the Merger U-1 are referred to therein as the Merger and the Restructurings and those terms are used herein with the same meanings.
+Exelon Corporation, a Pennsylvania Corporation ("Exelon"), filed an Application-Declaration on Form U-1 (File No.70-09645) on March 16, 2000 (as amended, the "Merger U-1") with the Securities and Exchange Commission (the "Commission") under Section 9(a)(2) and Section 10 of the Public Utility Holding Company Act of 1935, as amended (the "Act"), seeking approvals relating to the proposed acquisition by Exelon of all the common stock of Commonwealth Edison Company ("ComEd"), an electric utility company, and currently a subsidiary of Unicom Corporation ("Unicom"); of PECO Energy Company, LLC ("Genco"), an electric and gas utility company; of Exelon Generation Company, LLC ("Genco"), to which the generating assets of ComEd and PECO will be transferred, each of which will be an electric utility company; and, indirectly of the public utility subsidiaries of ComEd and PECO.
+The Merger (as defined in the Merger U-1) was completed October 20, 2000.
+Exelon filed its notice of intent to register as a holding company under the Act on October 20, 2000, subsequent to the Commission issuing its order approving the Merger on October 19, 2000 (HCAR No. 35-27256; 70-9645).
+The transaction contemplated in the Merger U-1 are referred to therein as the Merger and the Restructurings and those terms are used herein with the same meanings.

 Each of the entities that will be directly or indirectly owned subsidiaries of Exelon upon consummation of the acquisition described in the Merger U-1 is referred to herein individually as a "Subsidiary" and collectively as "Subsidiaries."
 For purposes hereof, "Subsidiary" and "Subsidiaries" shall also include other direct or indirect subsidiaries that Exelon may form after the Merger with the approval of the Commission, pursuant to the Rule 58 exemption or pursuant to Sections 32, 33 or 34 of the Act.
 Exelon and the Subsidiaries are sometimes hereinafter collectively referred to as the "Exelon System" or as the "Applicants."
-For purposes of section E.5., "Money Pool," the term "Subsidiary" or "Subsidiaries" shall include only the companies specifically referred to on the cover and named on the signature page of this Application/Declaration.
+For purposes of section 1.E.5., "Money Pool," the term "Subsidiary" or "Subsidiaries" shall include only the companies specifically referred to on the cover and named on the signature page of this Application/Declaration.
 The Commission is asked to reserve jurisdiction over the participation in the relevant money pool of future companies formed by Exelon until a specific post-effective amendment is filed, naming the subsidiary to be added as a participant in the relevant money pool.